The Shape of Shelter

 Only saltwater and petrol fumes.

-A kitchen bench stacked with pancakes, police statements and utility bills.
+A kitchen bench stacked with pancakes, lego and utility bills.

 Art, motorcycles, campervans… Because motion kept me upright when nothing else could.